ECIP 1111: Olympia EVM and Protocol Upgrades Source

 Although Ethereum Mainnet burns the BASEFEE as part of its monetary policy, several production EVM chains have chosen to redirect base fee revenue to treasury contracts for sustainable development:

 These examples demonstrate that redirecting BASEFEE to a treasury — rather than burning it — is a proven, incentive-aligned design used to fund core protocol work, infrastructure, and public goods.
+They also validate the neutrality, transparency, and sustainability of protocol-native funding mechanisms.

 By adopting this structure, Ethereum Classic: